Case Study · Women's apparel brand, 75 retail stores plus catalog

 That number was important for a specific reason.
 It was a measured benchmark.
 Not a projection.
 Not an estimate based on industry averages.
 It was actual demand that had been documented through sell-through velocity, inventory snapshots, and the point at which the product stopped being available to buy.
 When Michael and the merchant sat down to plan year two, they were not working from a guess.
 They were working from a floor.

-The Strategy: Edit and Amplify
+Edit and Amplify

 The Results

 Saddle brown: $718,000.
-Pink floral: $375,000, sold out with approximately $50,000 left on the table.
+The floral print: $375,000, sold out with approximately $50,000 left on the table.
 Combined jacket revenue: $1,083,000.
 Year-over-year increase: 307% on the same category, in the same stores, to the same customer.

 What this means for your business